nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 *Second draft, revised 2026-09-11, [commit 39e1018](https://github.com/nrdxp/nrd.sh/commit/39e1018).
 The diff between the two is the honest account of what changed.
 The change in register is deliberate: we decided that the argument for the result's utility is load-bearing, so where the first draft was conservative about the science, this one is predictive along its consequences, each consequence stated with its bound and what would falsify it.*

+*Fourth draft, revised 2026-09-16: one prediction below has since been tested and held, and the post says so at the grade it has today; the AI paragraph is sharpened into a conjecture, dated; and one more pass was made at the prose, cutting every simile and flourish a reader could mistake for a machine's.*

 *Third draft, revised 2026-09-11: the rhetorical arguments distilled to their essence and the opener reordered, because a claim nobody understands is a claim nobody can falsify.
 The claims themselves are unchanged across all three.*

 ## Far More General Than Packaging